rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Here are the supported groups and a brief description of what they mean:

  ========================   =========
-  Alkyl (ALK)               alkyl side chains
-  Alkenyl (AEL)             alkenyl side chains
+  Alkyl (ALK)               alkyl side chains (not an H atom) AlkylH (ALH)              alkyl side chains including an H atom Alkenyl (AEL)             alkenyl side chains
-  Alkynyl (AYL)             alkynyl side chains
+  AlkenylH (AEH)            alkenyl side chains or an H atom Alkynyl (AYL)             alkynyl side chains
-  Alkoxy (AOX)              alkoxy side chains
+  AlkynylH (AYH)            alkynyl side chains or an H atom Alkoxy (AOX)              alkoxy side chains
-  Carbocyclic (CBC)         carbocyclic side chains
+  AlkoxyH (AOH)             alkoxy side chains or an H atom Carbocyclic (CBC)         carbocyclic side chains CarbocyclicH (CBH)        carbocyclic side chains or an H atom Carbocycloalkyl (CAL)     cycloalkyl side chains CarbocycloalkylH (CAH)    cycloalkyl side chains or an H atom Carbocycloalkenyl (CEL)   cycloalkenyl side chains CarbocycloalkenylH (CEH)  cycloalkenyl side chains or an H atom Carboaryl (ARY)           all-carbon aryl side chains CarboarylH (ARH)          all-carbon aryl side chains or an H atom Cyclic (CYC)              cyclic side chains
-  Carbocycloalkyl (CAL)     cycloalkyl side chains Carbocycloalkenyl (CEL)   cycloalkenyl side chains Carboaryl (ARY)           all-carbon aryl side chains Cyclic (CYC)              cyclic side chains Acyclic(ACY)              acyclic side chains Carboacyclic (ABC)        all-carbon acyclic side chains Heteroacyclic (AHC)       acyclic side chains with at least one heteroatom Heterocyclic (CHC)        cyclic side chains with at least one heteroatom Heteroaryl (HAR)          aryl side chains with at least one heteroatom NoCarbonRing (CXX)        ring containing no carbon atoms
+  CyclicH (CYH)             cyclic side chains or an H atom Acyclic(ACY)              acyclic side chains (not an H atom) AcyclicH (ACH)            acyclic side chains or an H atom Carboacyclic (ABC)        all-carbon acyclic side chains CarboacyclicH (ABH)       all-carbon acyclic side chains or an H atom Heteroacyclic (AHC)       acyclic side chains with at least one heteroatom HeteroacyclicH (AHH)      acyclic side chains with at least one heteroatom or an H atom Heterocyclic (CHC)        cyclic side chains with at least one heteroatom HeterocyclicH (CHH)       cyclic side chains with at least one heteroatom or an H atom Heteroaryl (HAR)          aryl side chains with at least one heteroatom HeteroarylH (HAH)         aryl side chains with at least one heteroatom or an H atom NoCarbonRing (CXX)        ring containing no carbon atoms NoCarbonRingH (CXH)       ring containing no carbon atoms or an H atom Group (G)                 any group (not H atom) GroupH (GH)               any group (including H atom) Group* (G*)               any group with a ring closure GroupH* (GH*)             any group with a ring closure or an H atom
  ========================   =========

 For more detailed descriptions, look at the documentation for the C++ file GenericGroups.h